Mar 07, 2025

 • Real estate agents

-Affected entities have to comply with the Anti-Money Laundering, Anti-Terrorism Financing and Proceeds of Unlawful Activities Act 2001 (AMLA).
-The regulation consists of rules on customer due diligence measures, recordkeeping, reporting, and penalties.
+• The Anti-Money Laundering, Anti-Terrorism Financing and Proceeds of Unlawful Activities Act 2001 (AMLA): This regulation consists of rules on customer due diligence measures, recordkeeping, reporting, and penalties.

 When it comes to investigating money laundering activities in Malaysia, there are several government institutions in charge: